tinteto/tinteto/README.md

 - **Databases:** MongoDB (with Mongoose)
 - **Tools & Utilities:** Visual Studio Code, GitHub, GitHub Desktop, Jira

 I also completed a QA Fundamentals course where I learned core testing principles, test case design, defect tracking, and incident management using issue tracking tools.
+I also bring professional experience in scheduling and translation—roles that strengthened my attention to detail, communication, and time management.

-I'm always eager to learn and improve.
-Currently, I’m seeking opportunities where I can grow as a QA and contribute to innovative projects.
+I’m always eager to learn and improve.
+Currently, I’m looking for opportunities in QA and software testing where I can apply both my technical training and problem-solving skills to deliver high-quality user experiences.

+Best,
+Radostina
 Thanks for visiting my profile!